Virago (horse): Breeding record

 Virago had some success as a broodmare.
 After being covered by her racecourse rival Kingston, she produced Thalestris, who won the Cesarewitch Handicap in 1864.
 Virago died in 1869.

 Pedigree

-Virago was inbred 4 × 4 to Selim, meaning that this stallion appears twice in the fourth generation of her pedigree.
+Virago is inbred 4S x 4D to the stallion Selim, meaning that he appears fourth generation on the sire side of her pedigree and fourth generation on the dam side of her pedigree.